Welcome everybody to the Reception section of the website.

 Reading at home

-Soon your child will bring home with them a reading book, with a reading record.
 Reading with your child at home is the best way to support them with their learning overall.

 We appreciate that it is not always possible to read every night with your child, but do ask that you make every effort to read at least 5 times per week with them, and make a comment in their reading records.
+We regularly check reading journals.

 Mathematics